-You can renew your ID card by post, since fingerprints are not needed.
+- You can always renew ID card by post, since fingerprints are not needed

-- Standard application form (in english, in estonian, in russian)
+- standard application form (in english, in estonian)